google/WebFundamentals/src/site/device-access/user-location/user-consent.markdown

 {% wrap content %}

+As a user, your physical location is a piece of information you want to guard and only give out to people that you trust.
+This is why the browser shows a prompt when a site asks for their location.

 {% include modules/toc.liquid %}

-As a web developer, having access to the users location opens up a huge number of possibilities such as advanced filtering, pinpointing the user on a map, and offering them pro-active suggestions on things they can do based on their current position.

-As a user your physical location is a piece of information you want to guard and only give out to people that you trust.
-This is why the browser shows a prompt when a site asks for their location.

-{% include modules/takeaway.liquid list=page.key-takeaways.geo %}

 Recent user studies have <a href="http://static.googleusercontent.com/media/www.google.com/en/us/intl/ALL_ALL/think/multiscreen/pdf/multi-screen-moblie-whitepaper_research-studies.pdf">have shown</a> that users are distrustful of sites that simply prompt the user to away their position on page load.
 So what are the best practice?

+{% include modules/takeaway.liquid list=page.key-takeaways.geo %}

 ## Assume the user will not give you their location